A joy-filled week of nature-based service, exploration, adventure and relaxation in the beautiful Virgin Islands!

 Feel free to reach out for more information.

 Lisa West spent her years after college leading canoe and backpack wilderness trips for YMCA Camp Widjiwagan and sailing trips for the National Outdoor Leadership School (NOLS).
 She has been practicing massage therapy and offering birth doula services for nearly 20 years.
 Recently, she has co-led several women’s retreats focused on wilderness immersion and the connection we share with this amazing planet.
 Lisa has traveled and sailed around the Virgin Islands her whole life.
-She is a 2020 Women’s Impact Trip alum and is thrilled to be heading back to St. John to share and help preserve the beauty of the island with groups of women.
+She is a 2020 Women’s Impact Trip alum, co-leader in 2021 and is thrilled to be heading back to St. John to share and help preserve the beauty of the island with groups of women.